CARPool: fast, accurate computation of large-scale structure statistics by pairing costly and cheap cosmological simulations: Introduction

 The search for solutions has led to alternative, fast and approximate ways to generate predictions for large-scale structure statistics.
 The COmoving Lagrangian Acceleration (COLA) solver of \citet{Tassev_2013} is a PM code that solves the particle equations of motion in an accelerated frame given by LPT.
 Particles are nearly at rest in this frame for much of the mildly non-linear regime.
 As a consequence, much larger timesteps can be taken, leading to significant time savings.
 The $N$-body solver \texttt{F\textsubscript{AST}PM} of \citet{2016MNRAS.463.2273F} operates on a similar principle, using modified kick and drift factors to enforce the Zel'dovich approximation in the mildly non-linear regime.
 The spatial COLA (sCOLA) scheme \citep{2015arXiv150207751T} extends the idea of using LPT to guide the solution in the spatial domain. \citet{2020arXiv200304925L} have carefully examined and implemented these ideas to allow splitting large $N$-body simulations into many perfectly parallel, independently evolving small simulations.

 In a different family of approaches, but still using LPT, \citet{2013MNRAS.433.2389M} proposed a parallelised implementation of the PINpointing Orbit Crossing-Collapsed HI-erarchical Objects (PINOCCHIO) algorithm from \citet{pino}. \citet{2015MNRAS.446.2621C} developed a physically motivated enhancement of the Zel'dovich approximation called EZmocks.
+Approximate methods and full $N$-body simulations can also be jointly used.
+For instance, \citet{2012JCAP...04..013T} proposed a statistical linear regression model of the non-linear matter density field using the density field given by perturbation theory, for which the random residual error is minimised.

 Recently, so-called {\it emulators} have been of great interest: they predict statistics in the non-linear regime based on a generic mathematical model whose parameters are trained on simulation suites covering a range of cosmological parameters.
-An emulator is trained by \citet{2020arXiv200406245A} on the BACCO simulations; similarly, the Aemulus project contributions II and III \citep{McClintock_2019,Zhai_2019} respectively construct an emulator for the halo mass function and the galaxy correlation function using the Aemulus I suite \citep{DeRose_2019}.
+An emulator is trained by \citet{2020arXiv200406245A} on the BACCO simulations; similarly, the Aemulus project contributions II, III and IV \citep{McClintock_2019,Zhai_2019, 2019arXiv190713167M} respectively construct an emulator for the halo mass function, the galaxy correlation function and the halo bias using the Aemulus I suite \citep{DeRose_2019}.
 Not only do emulators that map cosmological parameters to certain outputs need large numbers of simulations for training, they also do not guarantee unbiased results with respect to full simulation codes, especially outside the parameter range used during training.

 Recent advances in deep learning have allowed training emulators that reproduce particle positions or density fields starting from initial conditions, therefore essentially emulating the full effect of a low-resolution cosmological $N$-body code---these include the Deep Density Displacement Model ($\mathrm{D}^3\mathrm{M}$) of \citet{He_2019} stemming from the U-NET architecture \citep{2015arXiv150504597R}. \citet{Kodi_Ramanah_2020} describe a complementary deep learning tool that increases the mass and spatial resolution of low-resolution $N$-body simulations using a variant of Generative Adversarial Networks \citep[GAN,][]{2014arXiv1406.2661G}.